gschare/dotfiles/README.md

 These are my dotfiles.
 They are here in order to make it easy for me to keep my Linux configuration consistent across machines.

+# Note on `.bash_profile`
+My `.bash_profile` is where the path manipulation and machine-specific stuff goes.
+Some of the variables it exports are assumed to exist by other pieces of software, but I am not tracking the file here because it wouldn't make sense.
+However, so that I can get properly installed on new machines, here are the environment variables that need to be exported:

+- `TRASHDIR`: where to put deleted files after `toss`.
+- `DEVDIR`: where all coding stuff goes.
+Usually `~/dev`.
+- `REPODIR`: where github repos are stored.
+Usually `~/dev/github`.
+- `SCRATCHDIR`: where misc coding files and 'scratch-work' is done.
+Usually `~/dev/scratch`.
+- `NOTESDIR`: where notes go.
+Usually `~/notes`.

 # Software to install
 In addition to these config files, the critical pieces of software I use are:
 - git